osuAkatsuki/bancho.py/CONTRIBUTING.md

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of Gulag) or was this always the problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of gulag) or was this always the problem?
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under what conditions it normally happens.

 Include details about your configuration and environment:

-* **Which version of Gulag are you using?** You can get the exact version when you first start Gulag by running `python3.9 main.py`.
+* **Which version of gulag are you using?** You can get the exact version when you first start gulag by running `python3.9 main.py`.
 * **What's the name and version of the OS you're using?**

 ### Suggesting Ideas

-This section guides you through submitting an idea for Gulag, including completely new features and minor improvements to existing functionality.
-Follow these guidelines to help maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:!
+This section guides you through submitting an idea for gulag, including completely new features and minor improvements to existing functionality.
+Follow these guidelines to help maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before suggesting any ideas, please perform a [cursory search](https://github.com/search?l=&p=2&q=is%3Aissue+repo%3Acmyui%2Fgulag) to see if your idea has already been suggested.
 You may find out you don't need to create one.
 When suggesting an idea, please [include as many details as possible](#how-do-i-submit-a-good-idea).